 Just a little time and dedication can make a big difference for sick children in Quebec.
 We need your help!
 Be a link in the chain of solidarity.

-Last year, nearly $1.7 million was raised through Maison Enfant Soleil ticket sales.
-Maison Enfant Soleil draws have raised almost $17 million since the first edition.
-The 2015 draw will take place live on TVA’s “Salut, Bonjour!” on July 16.
+Last year, over $1.4 million was raised through ticket sales.
+Since the first edition, Maison Enfant Soleil draws have raised over $18 million.
+The draw will take place live on TVA’s “Salut, Bonjour!” the morning of July 14.

 A few words from our valued partners

 Bonneville Homes is a fourth-generation family business that has pushed the boundaries of factory-built housing for over 50 years.
 Its mission is to design, build and deliver unique, trend-setting housing concepts using cutting-edge construction techniques.

 The Bonneville family is involved in many causes and foundations.
 So when we were given the opportunity to work with Opération Enfant Soleil and be a part of this great adventure, we said yes right away.
 When Paul-Émile Bonneville founded Bonneville Homes, he wanted to make home ownership more accessible for young families.
 Today, we’re following in his footsteps and partnering with Opération Enfant Soleil to help families—only this time, it’s families with sick children.
 That’s why we’re proud to be the official construction company of the 2016 Maison Enfant Soleil!

 With the help of many loyal partners, we built and furnished the 2016 Maison Enfant Soleil in a textured contemporary style that incorporates industrial accents and a huge living area for receiving guests easily.
 Basically, this bungalow was designed for a family that likes company without sacrificing their privacy.p>